donutsalad/Discord-AI-Assistant/README.md

  - Web Tool Functions:
     - Phys.org (get the latest articles, search, and read an article)
     - NeuroscienceNews.com (get the latest articles, search, and read an article)
+  - Custom Tool Functions:
+    - Read PDF (read the contents of a PDF in the downloads folder)

 Extending Functionality
 ----